bakenezumi/domala/README.md

 Domala: Doma for Scala
 ======================

-Domala is a database access framework for Scala.
+Domala is a database access library for Scala.
 This wraps [Doma2](https://github.com/domaframework/doma).

 - Domala uses [scala meta](http://scalameta.org/paradise/) to generate code and validate sql mappings at **compile time**.